JGCRI/gcam-doc/inputs_demand.md

 ##### Income and price elasticity

 Price and income elasticity are specified in [A_demand_supplysector.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/aglu/A_demand_supplysector.csv).
+In GCAM-Macro-KLEAM, agricultural demand is also connected to macroeconomic accounting.
+Agricultural food demand remains governed by the food demand model, while its value is tracked as `ag-food-service-value` in the national accounts.
+Nonfood agricultural demand is aggregated as an agricultural nonfood-service input to the Materials production function.
+To support this linkage, CMP-411 updated selected nonfood agricultural demand elasticities, including nonfood crop, meat, and forestry product demand.
+These parameters should be checked against the final release branch version of [`A_demand_supplysector.csv`](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/aglu/A_demand_supplysector.csv).

 ##### Logit exponents